3liiiN/word-search-solver/README.md

 # word-search-solver
 A program that solves word search puzzles of arbitrary dimensions.
-Locates all words of length 6 or more that appear horizontally, vertically, and diagonally, either forwards or backwards (no wraparounds).
+It locates the start and end positions of all length 6 or longer words from a dictionary that appear horizontally, vertically, and diagonally, either forwards or backwards in the puzzle.

 - Uses "words.txt" as dictionary
 - Uses "puzzle.txt" as puzzle